 In terms of watering your Elephant’s Ear plant, this means that you should make sure that the soil is constantly moist.
 On top of that, misting your plant on a regular basis is recommended.

-Alociasa Polly can thrive at room temperature.
+Alocasia Polly can thrive at room temperature.
 Too cold temperatures should be avoided, as this can cause your plant to fall into dormancy.
-Temperatures below 10 degrees should be avoided whenever possible.
+Temperatures below 50 Fahrenheit (10 degrees Celcius) should be avoided whenever possible.

 Alocasia Polly is very fond of high humidity.
 One way to crank the humidity up is to put your Alocasia on a pebble-filled tray of water.
 Regularly misting your plant will also help in ensuring to meet the humidity needs of your Alocasia.